Bam4d/Griddly/docs/tutorials/Projectiles/index.rst

 Projectiles
 ############

 Pew Pew!
 Sometimes in games we want to create objects that move across the environment under their own power.
-In this tutorial we learn how to do this using GDY.
+In this tutorial we learn how to do this using :ref:`GDY <doc_getting_started_gdy>`.
 We build an environment where the ``jelly`` agent can shoot projectiles to break ``box`` es that are sitting on an island in the middle of an ocean of slime.
 The agent receives a reward of 1 for every time a projectile hits a box, and a reward of 10 when all boxes are destroyed.

 .. raw:: html